banjuanshu/banjuanshu.github.io/docs/index.md

 <br/>

 # Interests
-I am interested in technology trends.
+I am interested in technology trends.<br>
-I'm not afraid to learn languages, but I enjoy using PHP and Golang.
+I'm not afraid to learn languages, but I enjoy using PHP and Golang.<br>
-I like to automate and reduce annoying things.
+I like to automate and reduce annoying things.<br>

 <br/>